 - Terminate icon - close your X2GO session, stopping all running programs

-Click on the circular icon to open the Published Applications window (Figure 10), select the MATE Terminal and click Start.
+Click on the circular icon to open the Published Applications window (Figure 10), select XTerm and click Start.
 If there are no applications to select please close the Published Applications window, wait for 15 seconds, then open click on the circular icon again.

 A terminal window should open, giving you command line access to Hamilton.
 Use it to interact with the service and launch applications, including graphical ones, in the usual way.